pyxtal package

 get_zprime(integer=False)[source]

-Get zprime for molecular xtal
+Get zprime for molecular crystal.

 has_special_site(species=None)[source]